eugenebolshakov/taknado/CV.md

 ## Background

 I'm originally from Russia, but have been living in the UK since 2012 and have dual citizenship: British and Russian.
-I currently live in Sevenoaks, Kent.
+I currently live in Tunbridge Wells, Kent.